Load Balancing

 <?php

-use ByJG\AnyDataset\Db\Route;
+use ByJG\AnyDataset\Db\DatabaseRouter;

-$dbDriver = new Route();
+$route = new DatabaseRouter();

 ;

-// Route all write operations to master
+// DatabaseRouter all write operations to master

-// Route read operations to slaves (round-robin)
+// DatabaseRouter read operations to slaves (random selection between slave1 and slave2)

 Table-Specific Routing